sinadino-zennify/DAO-AI-Accelerator/docs/03-workflows/workflow-template.md

 ## 🎯 Overview

-This document outlines the [workflow name] process as implemented in the {{INTEGRATION_SOURCE}} external application.
+This document outlines the [workflow name] process.
+Choose the appropriate workflow type:

+**For Salesforce Users**: See `/docs/03-workflows/salesforce-user-workflow.md` for the complete LWC-based user journey within Salesforce.

+**For External Integration**: This template documents the external application workflow for {{INTEGRATION_SOURCE}} integration.

 **User Type**: [Sole Proprietor / Business Entity / Individual]
 **Estimated Time**: [X minutes]